fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 #### 11.5 Linting workflow

 Implement or <i>copy-paste</i> the "Lint" workflow and commit it to the repository.
-Use a new <i>yml</i> file for this workflow, you may call it e.g. <i>pipeline.yml</i>
+Use a new <i>yml</i> file for this workflow, you may call it e.g. <i>pipeline.yml</i>.

-Navigate to "Actions" tab and click on your newly created workflow on the left.
+Push your code and navigate to "Actions" tab and click on your newly created workflow on the left.
 You should see that the workflow run has failed:

 ![Linting to workflow](../../images/11/5.png)

 #### 11.6 Fix the code

-There are some issues with the Pokedex repository that you will need to fix.
+There are some issues with the code that you will need to fix.
 Open up the workflow logs and investigate what is wrong.

 Couple of hints.
-One of the errors is best to be fixed by specifying proper <i>env</i> for linting, see how it is done [here](/en/part3/validation_and_es_lint#lint).
-One of the complaints concerning <code>console.log</code> statement could be taken care of by simple silencing the rule for that spesific line.
+One of the errors is best to be fixed by specifying proper <i>env</i> for linting, see [here](/en/part3/validation_and_es_lint#lint) how it can be done .
+One of the complaints concerning <code>console.log</code> statement could be taken care of by simple silencing the rule for that specific line.
 Ask google how to do it.

-Make the necessary changes to the source code so that the lint workflow passes (do not make changes to the lint rules).
+Make the necessary changes to the source code so that the lint workflow passes.
 Once you commit new code the workflow will run again and you will see updated output where all is green again:

 ![Lint error fixed](../../images/11/6.png)

 #### 11.7 Building and testing

 Let's expand on the previous workflow that currently does the linting of the code.
-Edit the workflow and similarly to the lint command add commands for build and test (in this order as running the tests requires the code to be built).
+Edit the workflow and similarly to the lint command add commands for build and test.
 After this step outcome should look like this

 ![tests fail...](../../images/11/7.png)